bigwhoman/Message_Broker/README.md

 # Message_Broker
-Message_Broker is a queueing system which consists of a load balancer module that further distibutes the incoming reuqests to the online worker nodes.
+Message_Broker is a queueing system which consists of a load balancer module that further distibutes the incoming reuqests to the online worker nodes. </br>
+ We have containerized our modules using docker and each of the nodes in the cluster or the load balancers can be deployed and ran independently and isolated.

 ## Clients
 We have two client programs, one of them written in python and the other written in java.
 They have the same functionalities.
 You can either: